 Painting in an impasto style over GOLDEN Absorbent Ground is not recommended, unless the surface is properly sealed (see sealing surface section).

 Apply onto gessoed canvas, hardboard, wood or other surface.
 For more complete guidelines on preparing painting supports see the Tech Sheet on Preparing Painting Supports.

 Absorbent Ground can be applied with a brush, roller or squeegee.
 No thinning is necessary, although for increased leveling or ease of application, up to 25% water may be added.
-Apply in thin layers, since thicker applications may crack as the film dries.
-Use multiple coats for increased absorbency (5-6 coats gives a highly absorbent surface).
+For best results apply Absorbent Ground over the regular Gesso in two coats - the first coat neat, then wait until fully dry (in 40-65% RH drytime is typically 8-12hrs).
+The second coat should be with some water (about 20%).
+We have found that, while building up many layers of Absorbent Ground increases the absorbency only minimally, there is concern with cracking when it is applied too thickly or too many layers are built up in a short period.
 If a thicker single application is desired, or if applying to a highly textured surface, blending any amount of GOLDEN Light Molding Paste into the Absorbent Ground will decrease the chance of cracking while maintaining considerable absorbency.
 The greater the percentage of addition, the more flexibility the film will have and the thicker it will become.
 Testing for your application is always recommended.
 If a very thick and textured absorbent surface is desired, consider using Light Molding Paste alone.
 Allow Absorbent Ground to dry thoroughly before paint application.